-This summer Bangor University‘s School of History, Welsh History and Archaeology will return to the site of the ‘double ringwork’ hilltop enclosure at Meillionydd, near Rhiw, on the Llŷn peninsula in northwest Wales for a fifth excavation season.
+This summer we will return to the site of the ‘double ringwork’ hilltop enclosure at Meillionydd, near Rhiw, on the Llŷn peninsula in northwest Wales for a sixth excavation season.

-The excavation, taking place in June and July, is run as an archaeological field school for archaeology students.
+During the 2015 season we will be examining an area in the centre of the settlement which, according to the GPR interpretation, seems to be a very densely built area with various roundhouses.
+This will give us a chance to gain a better understanding of the complex stratigraphy on site.
+The excavation, commencing in June and July, is run as an archaeological field school for archaeology students.
 The project is also open to a limited number of external volunteers, all of whom will be trained in archaeological excavation and field recording techniques alongside the students.
 Preference may be given to volunteers who do have some archaeological fieldwork experience, depending on supervision capacity of excavation staff.
 Welsh-speaking participants are also preferred.

 Nov 21, 2014 0The Staffordshire Hoard is a glittering reminder of the...